Insights article

 Less balanced reports

-Note: the proposal got rejected.
+Note: The proposal got rejected.

 6